-7. Measurement, Analysis, Self-Audits
+6. Measurement, Analysis, Self-Audits

 - Compliance and quality/effectiveness

 - Annual self-audit to assess the policy and procedure

-- Analysis of policies and procedures every three years

 - Continuous quality improvement

 - Effectiveness and measurement

-Student Protection Team
+Student Protection Taskforce

-The student protection team consists of a counselor and administrator from each section, school psychologist, athletic and activities director and the head of school or chief business officer.
-The role of the Student Protection Team is to ensure that there is a comprehensive student protection program in place at the school and to annually monitor the effectiveness of the program.
+The student protection taskforce consists of a counselor and administrator from each section, School Psychologist, Athletic and Activities Director and the Head of School or Chief Business Officer.
+The role of the taskforce is to ensure that there is a comprehensive student protection program in place at the school and to annually monitor the effectiveness of the program.
 Specific tasks include: